kulan-gun/ux-portfolio/README.md

    `.tsx` files are used for React components with type support — basically React + TypeScript in harmony.

 3. **Tailwind CSS**
    Styling is powered by Tailwind — a utility-first CSS framework.
-Rather than writing custom CSS, classes are applied classes like `text-xl`, `font-sans`, `px-4` directly in your JSX to style elements quickly and consistently.
+Rather than writing custom CSS, classes are applied classes like `text-xl`, `font-sans`, `px-4` directly in the JSX to style elements quickly and consistently.

 4. **Web Fonts & Font Stacks**
    Fonts such as Onest, Recursive, and Ubuntu Mono are loaded via `<link>` in `layout.tsx`.

    In the Tailwind configuration, `fontFamily` defines which font is used for body, headings, and code.
 The browser falls back through the list if a font fails to load.

 5. **Animations & Typing Effects**
    All that charming cursor-typing effect?
 That’s hand-coded with React state and `useEffect` to handle typing, deleting, blinking cursor, and text loops.